-- -Bringing together in a coherent manner all the requirements for managing the organization; - -Describing the planned and systematic actions necessary to provide adequate confidence that all these requirements are satisfied; - -Ensuring that health, environmental, security, quality and economic requirements are not considered separately from safety requirements, to help preclude their possible negative impact on safety.
+- Bringing together in a coherent manner all the requirements for managing the organization; - Describing the planned and systematic actions necessary to provide adequate confidence that all these requirements are satisfied; - Ensuring that health, environmental, security, quality and economic requirements are not considered separately from safety requirements, to help preclude their possible negative impact on safety.

+GS-R-3 Paragraph 4.1 states:

+Information and knowledge of the organization shall be managed as a resource.
+In order to ensure safety, design bases documents and related information or records related to I&C systems important to safety must be controlled by suitable processes, such that they are complete, clear, concise, correct and consistent over the entire lifecycle.
+The management system must ensure design bases documents and related or derived information or records are sufficient and adequate, and are maintained over time to reflect design changes or changing conditions in the plant.
+This includes documents and information that may be derived from the design bases documentation and that may have an impact on safety, such as procedures or manuals related to operation, maintenance, or modification of such systems.

-- 2.5.
-Management systems include the organizational structure, organizational culture, policies, resources (e.g., personnel, equipment, infrastructure, working environment), and processes for developing an I&C system that meets safety requirements.
+2.5.
+Management systems include the organizational structure, organizational culture, policies, resources (e.g., personnel, equipment, infrastructure, working environment), and processes for developing I&C system that meets safety requirements.

-- 2.6.
+2.6.
 Each organization involved in I&C development activities should have a management system which is consistent with the expectations of the operating organization management system.

-- 2.7.
+2.7.
 Safety Guides GS-G-3.1, Ref.
 [5] and GS-G-3.5, Ref.
 [6] give guidance on the application of the GS-R-3, Ref.
 [4] requirements to nuclear power plants and other kinds of installations, facilities, and activities.

-- 2.8.
+2.8.
 The management systems for development of I&C systems should comply with the requirements of GS-R-3, Ref.
 [4], the recommendations of Safety Guides GS-G-3.1, Ref.
 [5] and GS-G-3.5, Ref.
 [6].

-- 2.9.
+2.9.
 The management systems requirements and recommendations of these documents broadly apply to development activities for all NPP systems, structures, and components.
 Therefore, it is expected that this guide will be used in conjunction with the IAEA management systems guidance.
 For the most part, the application of the management systems requirements and recommendations to I&C does not need further interpretation in this safety guide.
 What is unique for I&C systems is the specific development process needed.
 The GS-R-3, Ref.
 [4] topics of particular interest in the development of I&C systems are listed below.

 - Management Systems;

 - Safety culture;

 - Management commitment;

 - Statutory and regulatory compliance;

 - Organizational policies;

 - Planning;

 - Responsibilities and authority;

 - Provision of resources;

 - Human resources;

 - Development of management system processes;

 - Process Management;

 - Control of documents, products (including tools), and records;

 - Purchasing;

 - Communication;

 - Management of organizational change;

 - Monitoring and measurement;

 - Self-Assessment;

 - Independent Assessment;

 - Non-conformances and corrective and preventative actions; and

 - Improvement.